The DTEIL Certificate is offered by the English Department.

 Have you thought about travelling overseas after graduation?
 Is the thought of living abroad to learn about other cultures and languages appealing to you?
 The Certificate in the Discipline of Teaching English as an International Language (D-TEIL) is designed to help you enter into the international field of English language teaching, and to increase your opportunities of working overseas in a growing professional field.
 But all students of English, whether or not they intend to become future teachers of EIL, will find this field fascinating.

 The Certificate consists of 24 credits – all of which also count as English (EN) credits and some as Linguistics and Language Studies (LIN) credits.
-Students should take EN 1903 as soon as possible, since it is a pre-requisite to upper-year courses.
+Students interested in the D-TEIL Certificate would be well advised to take EN 1903 early in their career at Glendon since it is the earliest of the required courses and a kind of gateway to the Program.
 Be advised that the fourth-year courses are only offered in odd-numbered years (2019, 2021, etc.).
 Please note that this Certificate is intended for those interested in teaching English abroad to adults rather than for those wishing to teach ESL in Canada.

 Be enrolled at Glendon or another faculty of York University OR have completed a university degree at an accredited institution.

 Not every course is offered every year.
 Please refer to the current offerings on this website.

 The course EN 4596 9.0 is only open to Certificate Students, and only to those who have achieved a grade of at least B in each of the Certificate courses taken prior to entering EN 4596.